 Wanna buy a (new) sitar ?

-How to check before you buy ?
+How to check a sitar thoroughly before you eventually buy it ?
 Here are some practical tips:

 1) Listen carefully.
 Tune the sitar nicely.
 Listen carefully and judge the sound.
 Do you like it ?
 Pay attention to the bass strings.
 Speak out what bothers you !!
 But realise that concerning a new sitar the sound will evoluate and can vary according to the sitar’s musical life.
 It is absolutely necessary to play a lot before a sitar starts “opening” and the full soundpotential is revealed.